Edinburgh-Genome-Foundry/lala/README.rst

 License = MIT
 --------------

-lala is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/lala>`_ under the MIT licence (¢ Edinburg Genome Foundry).
+lala is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/lala>`_ under the MIT licence (Copyright 2018 Edinburgh Genome Foundry).

-Everyone is welcome to contribute !
+Everyone is welcome to contribute!